Nathan Dumelow

 Nathan Robert Charles Dumelow (born 30 April 1981) is an English cricketer who played for Derbyshire from 2001 to 2004.

-Dumelow was born in Derby.
+Dumelow was born in Derby, England.
 He began playing for the Derbyshire Cricket Board in 1999 and made his first-class debut for Derbyshire in the 2001 season.
 Upon his baptism in first-class cricket, he made an immediate impact, taking on his debut the wickets of Yousuf Youhana and Inzamam-ul-Haq.
 With his chances at Derbyshire limited by the presence of other spinners at the club, he was released from his contract in its final year at the beginning of 2005.

-Since 2005 Dumelow has played for Cheshire in the Minor Counties Championship, in 2007 he was the Championship's leading wicket-taker with 39 at 19.76.
+Since 2005, Dumelow has played for Cheshire in the Minor Counties Championship, in 2007 he was the Championship's leading wicket-taker with 39 at 19.76.
 He is a right-handed batsman and a right-arm offbreak bowler.